Skip to content

 Sales Strategy November 2025 • 6 min read

-Unforgettable Lessons After Losing £50k Deals To "The Drift"
+Unforgettable Lessons After Losing £50k Engagements To "The Drift"

-Unforgettable Lessons After Losing £50k Deals To “The Drift”
+Unforgettable Lessons After Losing £50k Engagements To “The Drift”

-Deals rarely die in a single moment - they drift to death through repeated delays, missed follow-ups, and gaps between meetings with no next step booked.
-The lessons from losing deals to the drift are simple: track velocity not just value, manage the buying process rather than waiting for the client to drive it, and treat silence as a soft rejection that requires immediate escalation.
+Opportunities rarely die in a single moment - they drift to death through repeated delays, missed follow-ups, and gaps between meetings with no next step booked.
+The lessons from losing opportunities to the drift are simple: track velocity not just value, manage the buying process rather than waiting for the client to drive it, and treat silence as a soft rejection that requires immediate escalation.

-Did you lose the deal or did you just run out of time?
+Did you lose the opportunity or did you just run out of time?

 You know what I’m talking about.
 You have a £50k contract on the table.
 The client is enthusiastic.
 But they say “Let’s pick this up in two weeks.”
 You agree.
 You think it is safe.
 Two weeks later they delay again.
-Then they stop replying.
-The deal didn’t die because of a competitor.
+Then they stop replying. the opportunity didn’t die because of a competitor.
 It died because of “The Drift.”

 The Drift is the silent killer of consulting revenue.
-The longer a deal takes to close the lower the probability of winning.
+The longer an opportunity takes to win the lower the probability of success.
 Enthusiasm has a half-life.
 Every day that passes without action allows doubt and budget cuts and other priorities to creep in.
-This is why knowing when prospects are about to ghost you is critical - you need to act before momentum dies.
+This is why knowing when contacts are about to ghost you is critical - you need to act before momentum dies.

 Here are the lessons I learned the hard way about killing The Drift.